Electric vehicles

 Building on the higher luxury car tax threshold for fuel efficient vehicles, the Australian Government has introduced the Electric Car Discount.
 As part of the discount, zero and low emission cars, below the luxury car tax threshold for fuel efficient vehicles, will be exempt from import tariffs and fringe benefits tax.

-This measure will apply to battery electric vehicles, hydrogen fuel cell electric vehicles and plug-in hybrid electric vehicles, first made available for use on or after 1 July 2022.
-This measure will no longer apply to plug-in hybrid electric vehicles, first made available for use on or after 1 July 2022, from 1 April 2025.
+This measure will apply to battery electric vehicles, hydrogen fuel cell electric vehicles and some plug-in hybrid electric vehicles, first made available for use on or after 1 July 2022.

 For more information on the fringe benefits tax exemptions for electric cars, visit the Australian Taxation Office.